arizvisa/ida-minsc/docs/static/tutorials.rst

    >
    > print "Dumped breakpoints to %s"% filename

-12. If another user wants to import this pickle, again the :py:mod:`custom.tags` module can help us.
+12. If another user wants to import this pickled object, we can again use the :py:mod:`custom.tags<tags>` to help us.

 .. code-block:: python